Verasity Price Reaches $0.0006 on Top Exchanges (VRA)

-Verasity (CURRENCY:VRA) traded 8.4% higher against the US dollar during the 1-day period ending at 18:00 PM E.T. on January 3rd.
-During the last week, Verasity has traded 5.6% lower against the US dollar.
-Verasity has a market cap of $2.37 million and $461,915.00 worth of Verasity was traded on exchanges in the last 24 hours.
-One Verasity token can currently be purchased for about $0.0006 or 0.00000008 BTC on exchanges including ProBit Exchange and HitBTC.
+Verasity (CURRENCY:VRA) traded 4.8% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on January 7th.
+During the last week, Verasity has traded 7.9% higher against the US dollar.
+Verasity has a market cap of $2.37 million and $5.62 million worth of Verasity was traded on exchanges in the last 24 hours.
+One Verasity token can currently be purchased for about $0.0006 or 0.00000007 BTC on exchanges including ProBit Exchange and HitBTC.

 Here’s how other cryptocurrencies have performed during the last 24 hours: